rpottsoh/My-Exercism-Delphi-Solutions/book-store/README.md

 ## Testing

 In order to run the tests for this track, you will need to install DUnitX.
-Please see [installation](http://www.exercism.io/languages/delphi/installing) instructions for more information.
+Please see the [installation](http://www.exercism.io/languages/delphi/installation) instructions for more information.

 ### Loading Exercises into Delphi